Home » General Knowledge » NATO Countries List 2024

 Is Israel a Member of NATO?

-Israel is not a member of NATO (North Atlantic Treaty Organization).
+According to the North Atlantic Treaty Organization Israel is not the member of the NATO.
 Israel has a unique geopolitical status in the Middle East, and its relationship with NATO is not that of a member state.
 As of 2024, NATO consists of 32 sovereign member countries.
 Despite not being part of these member nations, Israel’s designation as a major non-NATO ally underscores its substantial role within the alliance’s structure.
-While Israel maintains diplomatic and military ties with various countries, including some NATO member states, it is not a participant in the alliance.
-NATO’s membership is limited to North American and European countries that have joined the organization through the signing of the North Atlantic Treaty.

-Read more:- Israel-Hamas War
+Read more: Israel-Hamas War

 India’s Engagement with NATO is explained below in detail: